 Do you need a fancy simulator wheel with all the bells and whistles?

 Need is relative.
 Force feedback helps give you useful information about how much grip the tires currently have.
 It won’t change the whole world, but it will be a big factor in repeatedly laying down consistent laps.

-The bigger advantage of a higher dollar wheel vs a $20 craigslist special is range of rotation.
-A Logitech G29 has 900 degrees of rotation vs a cheap wheel’s 270.
-That means the G29 can function like a real car’s steering, your inputs on the wheel match the game.
+The biggest advantage of a higher dollar wheel vs a $20 craigslist special is range of rotation.
+A Logitech G29 has 900 degrees of rotation vs the usual cheap wheel’s 270.
+That means the G29 can function like a real car’s steering, your real-life inputs on the wheel match the game.
 However, steering on a 270 degree wheel goes from normal ratio in the first degrees of turning to exceptionally fast as it nears the end of its rotation.
 It can be tuned for various things (including staying 1-1 but just locking when you max out)… but it’s just not “Right”.
 The variable ratio steering can help with some “ultra fast hands” saves, but isn’t realistic and can just be confusing, especially if you are on a real track often and have certain inputs as “muscle memory”.

 Over the $250-350 price threshold of 900 degree steering, wheel and petal setups continue to add more features. “better” feedback, dynamic pedal force (and feedback), and more are all attainable, if you pay for it.

 For me?
 After playing on that cheap Ferrari Replica wheel, I broke down in December 2020 and bought a G29 on sale from Amazon.
 The wheel is marketed for Play Station, but also completely PC compatible.
 I have been putting more time in online leagues, and the more normal steering has been the single biggest factor in helping me stay competitive.
 Another helpful feature that surprised me was the brake pedal, the G29 had a much heavier brake pedal that was close to life and helped with pedal modulation.